WHAT IS STEEL VALLEY STRONGER?

 In December 2021, superintendent Edward Wehrer made a presentation to the Steel Valley School District Board of Directors and the community.
 The presentation detailed Mr. Wehrer's plan to position the district for the future by addressing the district’s primary needs and by emphasizing Steel Valley’s commitment to academics, health, equity and inclusion, and career readiness.

-The four pillars of Steel Valley Stronger do not exist in isolation.
+The four strategic strands of Steel Valley Stronger do not exist in isolation.
 How well someone does academically depends on their health, their support system and the opportunities they are provided.
 Academics, health, careers and equity are intertwined in education.
-These four pillars have been significant components of the Steel Valley experience in the past.
+These elements have been significant components of the Steel Valley experience in the past.
 The goal through Steel Valley Stronger is to turn them into strategic focal points so that they become areas of even greater strength.